DonkeyRepublic/donkey_tomp/README.md

 * `"online"` - bike will be locked/unlocked with TOMP events on legs.
 In this case `tokenData` will be an empty object

 ### Unlocking the bike
+Whenever the bike is unlocked for the first time then the booking is marked as STARTED.
+That means it can't be canceled anymore.

 #### Bluetooth Lock (SDK)

 1. First you need to call SDK's unlock method with the token from assetAccessData.